The Best Homemade Sloppy Joes Recipe

-This family recipe was served up daily at a quaint Dairy Dee called the Yello Jersey in Jamestown, KY.
-My Mother-in-law’s parents owned the restaurant.
-It’s hey day was in the 60’s and 70’s.
-It was in operation for about 15 years.
-Each member of her family worked there.
-Even LittleChefsDad was involved at the early age of 2 weeks old.
-Cathy would bring him with her and place him in the playpen while she worked.
-Here he is pictured a little older with his Grandmother, Zella Mae Rogers.
+This family recipe was served daily at a quaint Dairy Dee called the Yello Jersey in Jamestown, Kentucky.
+My mother-in-law’s parents owned the restaurant, and its heyday was in the 60s and 70s.
+It was in operation for about 15 years, and every member of the family worked there.

-Cathy told me back in the 60’s if you asked for a sandwich, you got sliced bread.
+Cathy told me that back in the 60s, if you asked for a sandwich, you got it on sliced bread.
 Always.
-So that’s why on a bun was incorporated into the name.
-So customers would automatically know it was something other than the white bread commonly used for sandwiches.
-When she told me that I smiled so big.
-I had never heard that before and found it very interesting.
-I love hearing about food history.
+So that’s why “on a bun” was added to the name, so customers would know right away it was something different from the usual white bread.

 I wanted to know everything about the Barbq sauce.
-Like what was the full name, how was it served, a plate special or separately ,what was served with it, what sides accompanied it, was it most popular on hamburger buns or hot dog buns?
-I must’ve asked her 50 questions.
-She happily replied back and it brought the recipe to life!
+What was the full name?
+How was it served?
+Was it a plate special or ordered separately?
+What was served with it?
+What sides went with it?
+Was it most popular on hamburger buns or hot dog buns?
+I must have asked her 50 questions.
+She happily answered every one, and it really brought the recipe to life.

-She said hamburger buns were most popular, by far!
-One regular customer would order 6 at one time and eat them all by himself!
+She said hamburger buns were the most popular by far.
+One regular customer would order 6 at a time and eat them all by himself!

 She said there were no plate specials back then.
 Customers would walk up to the windows and order off the large handwritten menu.
 The Yello Jersey also served up Shakes, Malts, and Cones.